chuaindia/Pokemon-WebApp/README.md

 ## Getting Started

 Created a repository, cloned it in the local location.
 Git flow is used.
 Webpack is set up.
-Javascript testing library is set up.
+Javascript testing library (JEST) is set up.
 To-Do-List in the Kanban Board is set up.

 ### Prerequisites